This week I photographed a house that had Been foreclosed on.

 the neighbor was wondering if I was the new owner, “no” I said “I am just photographing the house, so hopefully it can be sold” she was like okay.
 She wanted to let the new owners know she had the keys to the sliding doors in the back of the house.
 I was thankful for her stopping by, it only added to my safe feeling.
 I even thought wow glad the nieghbors are keeping an eye on the place. (its been empty for over three years)

 After that I finished up and headed back top the ferry, after we ate diner of course.

 It had such grab on me, this home this location, the nieghbors.
 I had to return and take more photographs. so luckily the Monday after I had a job just about thirty minutes down the sound, so I returned to take these photographs.

-Of course I was luck enough to get to talk with another neighbor who explained a lot about what had happend to the house and how it ended up the way it is.
+Of course I was lucky enough to get to talk with another neighbor who explained a lot about what had happend to the house and how it ended up the way it is.
 I wonder if I will ever go back, even just to shoot from the water up to the house.
 Who knows maybe!